 Begin tiling after all of the plumbing for the shower floor is complete and you are left with a clean, dry concrete base that is free of dirt, mildew and other foreign contaminants.
 Check to see that the floor slopes at least 2 inches toward the drain.

 Start in a back corner of the shower and work in increments of 3 square feet or less.
 Do not spread more thinset than you can use before it dries, usually 10 to 15 minutes.
 Scoop the thinset out of the bucket and onto the shower floor.
-Use the flat side of a ¼-inch notched trowel to spread it.
+Use the flat side of a 1/4-inch notched trowel to spread it.
 Hold the trowel at a 45-degree angle with the notched side down and drag it across the thinset to form neat rows of ridges.

-Add River Rock
+Install River Rock Tiles

-Place the river-rock tiles on the thinset.
-Retailers sell river rock tile mounted on 12 inch by 12 inch sheets of interlocking mesh.
-The advantages of these tiles are that the stones are spaced properly, it is faster to set the tiles and it is easier to see patterns across the tile.The tiles come in an assortment of colors.
-Some tiles will try to mimic the diversity of a river bed, while others offer monotones of gray, white, black or brown.
-Cut the tile backing to create shapes or patterns by mixing tiles.
-Alternatively, use individual stones.
-This method consumes more time and effort, but increases artistic options.
+Place the river rock tiles on the thinset.
+Retailers sell river rock tile mounted on 12 x 12-inch sheets of interlocking mesh.
+The advantages of these tiles are that the stones are spaced properly, it is much faster to set tiles than to set individual stones and it is easier to identify patterns across the tiles.

-Seal, Grout and Seal
+Seal, Grout and Seal Again